Chanel West Coast Shuts Instagram Down In Tiny Black Tank & Dark Blue Hair

 “This look is everything,” another fan added.

 “Blonde!!!
-I love you blonde,” one fan commented.
+I love you blonde,” quipped a third commenter.

-“That dark blue is on point,” another fan said.
+“That dark blue is on point,” said a fourth follower.

 As her fans proved in the comments section, the rapper and television personality has switched up her hair a lot over the years.
-She seems to enjoy playing around with everything from the texture, going from straight one day to curly the next, to the length, to the color.
+She seems to enjoy playing around with everything from the texture, going from straight one day to curly the next and also changing the length and the color.
 She’s certainly bold when it comes to her style choices, and she isn’t afraid to mix it up and change her look entirely.

-Though many of her fans professed their love of her brunette, blonde or pink locks, quite a few praised her new dark blue hair in the comments section and told Chanel how much they loved the new look.
+Though many of her fans professed their love of her brunette, blonde, or pink locks, quite a few praised her new dark blue hair in the comments section and told Chanel how much they loved the new look.